 The data contained within the Rail passenger assists and bookings factsheet and data tables are provided to ORR by Rail Delivery Group (RDG).
 Rail passenger assists and bookings data are collected through the National Passenger Assistance Booking System which is managed by RDG.

 Data governance

 We have a Memorandum of Understanding (MoU) with RDG detailing the scope and timeliness of each dataset supplied.
 This ensures consistent and timely data are received.
-This MoU is reviewed on an annual basis.

 Methodology